- Home

 - School Segregation in NJ

-A Plan for Ending School Segregation in New Jersey
+A Realistic but Bold and Transformative Plan to End School Segregation in New Jersey

 “Racial segregation must be seen for what it is, and that is an evil system, a new form of slavery covered up with certain niceties of complexity.” — Martin Luther King, Jr.